jmquigley/util.fixture/README.md

 ##### options

 - `basedir {string}`: The base location where the fixture will be temporarily located.
-The default location is `~/.tmp/unit-test-data`.
+The default location is `~/.tmp/unit-test-data/`.
 - `fixtureDirectory {string}`: The location within the project where fixtures are found.
+The default is `./test/fixtures`.
-- `templateData {object}`: a map/object of data values that are used for replacement within each fixture file.
+- `templateData {object}`: a map of key/value pairs that are used for replacement within each fixture file.
 The [string-template](https://www.npmjs.com/package/string-template) library is used to perform the replacement.
-All files are checked for replacement.
+All files are checked.
-- `dataFile {string}`: The name of the JSON file within the fixture location.
-By default this value is `obj.json`.
+- `dataFile {string}`: The name of the data list file, within the fixture location, that will be parsed and saved into `fixture.data`.
+By default this file is `data.list`.
+It is parsed by the [util.filelist](https://www.npmjs.com/package/util.filelist) module.
+This is a way to get a large list of information into the fixture.
+- `jsonFile {string}`: The name of a JSON data file that will be parsed and saved into `fixture.obj`.
+By default this file is `obj.json`.

 ##### attributes
 Instantiation of the class returns an object with the following attributes: